FDA Registration and Listing for Medical Devices

-After you submit your 510k and receive your 510k clearance letter, you now may begin the marketing and distribution of a product.
-Once a company starts the distribution of a new product, the company has 30 days to register the facility and list each device with the FDA.
-Before registering with the FDA, you must also make a second DFUF payment for the establishment registration fee of $5,672 (the FY 2022 fee, increases every year).
-There is no discount available for small business status when you are paying the FDA registration fee.
-Discounts are only available for submission fees (e.g. the 510k user fee).
-The FDA registration fee must be paid for each facility being registered between October 1 and December 31.
-If renewal fees are not paid on time, your registration will become inactive.
+After you submit your 510k and receive your 510k clearance letter, you may now begin the marketing and distribution of a product.
+Once a company starts distributing a new product, the company has 30 days to register the facility and list each device with the FDA.
+Before registering with the FDA, you must also make a second DFUF payment for the establishment registration fee of $5,672 (the Establishment Registration User Fee increases annually).
+There is no discount for small business status when paying the FDA registration fee, and the fee is not prorated.
+Discounts are only available for submission fees (e.g., the 510k user fee).
+The FDA registration fee must be paid for each facility registered between October 1 and December 31.
+Your registration will become inactive if renewal fees are not paid on time.

 FDA Registration and Listings System (FURLS) Database

 To create a new FURLS account, you access the following website.
 This new account should only be created if your company does not already have an account, and the person creating the account should be a trusted manager with the authority to designate sub-accounts when needed.
-The process of creating a new account will result in the issuance of an account ID, and you will need to select a password during the process.
+Creating a new account will result in issuing an account ID, and you will need to select a password during the process.
 You need this information for logging into the system in the future.
-If you already have an FDA registration and listing account, and need help managing it or making changes, the FDA also has an account management page.
+The FDA also has an account management page if you already have an FDA registration and listing account and need help managing it or making changes.

 FDA Registration and Listing – Additional Resources